Fantastic Beasts: The Crimes of Grindelwald reveals a surprise origin

-Fantastic Beasts: The Crimes of Grindelwald's final trailer posted Tuesday reveals a surprise origin for a very prolific Harry Potter character.
+Fantastic Beasts: The Crimes of Grindelwald's final trailer posted Tuesday reveals the surprising origin of one of Voldemort's closest allies.

-Actress Claudia Kim is playing the human form of Nagini... yes the snake and eventual Horcrux aligned with Harry Potter villain Voldemort.
-In Fantastic Beasts, which takes place decades before Potter's even been born, Nagini is a "Maledictus" who is a human that's able to transform into a snake, but is cursed to eventually remain a snake for the rest of her life, reports Entertainment Weekly.
+Actress Claudia Kim is playing the human form of Nagini... yes the snake and eventual Horcrux aligned with He-Who-Must-Not-Be-Named.
+In Fantastic Beasts, which takes place decades before Potter's even been born, Nagini is a "Maledictus".
+She starts out as a human who's able to transform into a snake, but is cursed to eventually remain a snake for the rest of her life, reports Entertainment Weekly.

-Kim told EW that she will be a member of the traveling Circus Arcane where her character will meet Credence Barebone (Ezra Miller), the latter who has joined the circus after the events of the first Fantastic Beasts film.
+Kim told EW that her character starts out as a member of the traveling Circus Arcane.
+It's there that she meets Credence Barebone (Ezra Miller), who's joined the circus after the events of the first Fantastic Beasts film.

 "You've only seen her as a Horcrux.
 In this, she's a wonderful and vulnerable woman who wants to live.
 She wants to stay a human being and I think that's a wonderful contrast to the character," Kim said.